davazp/lector/README.md

 ## Overview

-You define *readers* by chaining them with other readers:
+You define *readers* by chaining them with other readers

 ```javascript
 const {ask, coroutine} = require('async-reader')